Many individuals with ADHD ask themselves at some point in their career:

 If you go in feeling like a victim, you may find most business people and managers are defensive.
 Be careful not to make it seem that ADHD is an excuse for poor performance.
 Consider starting with your valuable contributions to the organization.

-Time and time again, in networking or even business training, managers prefer to be approached with a clear presentation of the employee’s issue and how accommodations will support the employee’s productivity.
+Time and time again, in networking or even business training, managers prefer to be approached with a clear presentation of the employee’s issue and how specific accommodations or productivity tools will support the employee’s job performance and productivity.
 As managers and organizations learn more about how ADHD manifests in an employee’s performance and the strategies that can be used to overcome challenges, they will discover there are many reasonable ways of managing an employee with ADHD.